00sapo/MSCA-Pandoc/Readme.md

 ### Windows

-I reccommend using the Windows Subsystem for Linux (WSL) to run the script on Windows.
+I recommend using the Windows Subsystem for Linux (WSL) to run the script on Windows.
 You can install WSL by following the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install).

-Hoevever, you can also run the script on Windows natively (not tested):
+However, you can also run the script on Windows natively (not tested):

 1. Install Python 3.11 or higher.
 You can download it from the [official Python website](https://www.python.org/downloads/).
 2. Install Pandoc.
 You can download it from the [official Pandoc website](https://pandoc.org/installing.html).